 How do I get to Santa Ponsa?

-The easiest way to get to Santa Ponsa is by flying into Palma de Mallorca airport and then taking a taxi or a shuttle bus to the town.
+The easiest way to get to Santa Ponsa is by flying into Things To Do In Palma De Mallorca airport and then taking a taxi or a shuttle bus to the town.

 Are there any water sports available in Santa Ponsa?